dibs-project/dibs/README.md

 the web services must be configured: Insert values for keys with the `dosv_` prefix.

-Browser-Support
+Browser Support
 ---------------

-Wir unterstützen jeweils die aktuelle und eine vorhergende Version der bekannten Browser (Firefox, Chrome, Safari, Internet Explorer).
+We support the current and the previous version of the popular browsers (i.e. Firefox, Chrome, Safari, Internet Explorer)

 Created with
 ------------